Women in pre-Islamic Arabia: Tribe

-Many assumptions have been made about pre-Islamic law due to discrepancies in the understanding of how law was enacted within the Arabian society.
-The main functional unit of the Arabian society, the tribe, was composed of those who had connections to a common relative.
+Many assumptions have been made about pre-Islamic law due to discrepancies in the understanding of how the law was enacted within Arabian society in that time.
+The main functional unit of Arabian society, the tribe, was composed of those who had connections to a common relative.
 The tribe itself was tied together by a mutual understanding of spoken rules which could vary considerably depending on the tribe and its economic activities, including women's roles and rights.
 The rules were enforced by the tribal leader who also mediated the discussion of new laws.
 Individual men within the tribe were allowed to suggest new rules, but they would not be enacted until a consensus had been reached by the entire group.
 Many of these tribes were of patrilineal descent and therefore were only formed by male links traced down from each generation.
 In the tribal society, women generally had no right to dictate who they chose to marry.
 However, the tribe did offer the woman protection if she was maltreated by her husband.

 During the pre-Islamic times between 3500 and 3000 BCE, many of the city-states containing the individual tribes continually changed who had the authority to dictate.
 Much of this change occurred due to the tribal warfare taking place among these tribes.
 As the governmental power continued to be overturned and replaced, the laws towards women became more limiting as time went on.
 For some time, husbands had the right to pawn their wives and children, beat them mercilessly, or pull their hair without being penalized for these actions.
 The only chief right a woman had during these times was stated in the Code of Hammurabi in 1752 BCE, "women could obtain a divorce only with great difficulty.
 If a woman so hated her husband, that she has declared, 'you may not have me', her record shall be investigated at her city council".
 The quote further goes on to state that if the court does not find the wife to be at fault, then she will be allowed to return to her father's home.

 Veiling

 During pre-Islamic times, the Assyrian law clearly depicted within their written regulation who was allowed to veil.
 Those women who were family to "seigniors" had to veil as well as those who were previously prostitutes but now married.
 Laws on veiling were so strict that intolerable consequences were enacted for these women, some of which included being severely beaten or cutting their ears off.
 Prostitutes and slaves were prohibited from veiling.
-The veil was not only used to classifying women according to their status, but it also labeled them based on their sexual activity and marital status.
+The veil was not only used to classify women according to their status, but also to label them based on their sexual activity and marital status.